-Vbest offers private tuition in primary education for the age between 6-12 years old.
+VBest offers tuition for international primary education for the age between 6-12 years old.

 Private tuition in primary education is essential at primary level.
 It is the very first moment of blossoming of a child’s school life, but here is where the young people starts to learn reading, writing and recognising numbers.

-Vbest is obligated to provide an excellent preparation in joyful and cheerful environment to stimulate the children.
+We are motivated to provide an excellent preparation in joyful and cheerful environment to stimulate the children.
 It is essential for young people to smile when they attend classes.
-Vbest provides harmony environment to encourage student to look forward in attending extra classes.
+VBest provides harmony environment to encourage student to look forward in attending extra classes.

-Vbest offer subjects such as Mathematics and English.
+VBest offer subjects such as Mathematics, Science and English.
 The tutors teach the students based on UK Cambridge syllabus.

 Children will be increasing their familiarity with a wide range of genres of writing.
 They should become much more confident this year with joining their handwriting and keeping it as neat when it comes to writing.They will be using apostrophes to mark plural possession.
 They should also become more confident in including dialogue in their stories and the correct use of speech marks.